Visual Servoing Approach for Autonomous UAV Landing on a Moving Vehicle: Background and Relevant Research

-Some other methods emphasize the design of a landing pad that is robust to detection \cite{lange2009, conte2006, Xing2019}.
-In \cite{wenzel2011} a Wii (IR) camera is used to track a T-shaped 3D pattern of infrared lights mounted on the vehicle.
-Reliable detection enables a ground-based system to estimate the position of the UAV relative to the landing target. \cite{Xing2019} proposes a notched ring with a square landmark inside to enable robust detection of the landing zone, then it uses a minimum-jerk trajectory to land on the detected pattern.
+Some other works emphasize the design of a landing pad that is robust to detection, which simplifies the task by eliminating the detection uncertainty~\cite{lange2009, conte2006, Xing2019}.
+In~\cite{wenzel2011}, a Wii (IR) camera is used to track a T-shaped 3D pattern of infrared lights mounted on the vehicle, and, in~\cite{9189835}, an IR beacon is placed on the landing pad.
+Reliable detection enables a ground-based system to estimate the position of the UAV relative to the landing target.
+Xing et al.~\cite{Xing2019} propose a notched ring with a square landmark inside to enable robust detection of the landing zone, then it uses a minimum-jerk trajectory to land on the detected pattern.
+Finally, the method presented in~\cite{wynn2019visual} localizes the vehicle using two nested ArUco markers~\cite{Ramirez18} in an illuminated landing pad, allowing landing during the night using visual servoing.

-Optical flow is another technique used to provide visual feedback for guiding the UAV. \cite{ruffier2015} developed an autopilot that uses a ventral optic flow regulator in one of its feedback loops for controlling lift (or altitude).
-The UAV can land on a platform that moves along two axes. \cite{herisse2012} also uses the optical flow information obtained from a textured landing target but does not attempt to reconstruct velocity or distance to the goal.
+Optical flow is another technique used to provide visual feedback for guiding the UAV.
+Ruffier and Franceschini~\cite{ruffier2015} developed an autopilot that uses a ventral optic flow regulator in one of its feedback loops for controlling lift (or altitude).
+The UAV can land on a platform that moves along two axes.
+The method in~\cite{herisse2012} also uses the optical flow information obtained from a textured landing target but does not attempt to reconstruct velocity or distance to the goal.
 Instead, the approach chooses to control the UAV within the image-based paradigm.

-The Mohamed Bin Zayed International Robotics Challenge (MBZIRC) Challenge~1 took place in March 2017, focusing on the landing of a UAVs on a moving platform.
-In this challenge, there was a ground vehicle (truck) moving on an 8-shaped road in a $90\times60$m arena with a predefined speed of $15$~km/h ($4.17$~m/s).
-On top of the truck, at the height of $1.5$ meters, there was a flat horizontal ferromagnetic deck with a predefined $1.5\times1.5$m pattern (Figure~\ref{fig:platform}) printed on top of it~\cite{mbzirc2015}.
-The goal was to land the UAV on this deck autonomously.
+The method in~\cite{s22010404} transfers all the computing power to the ground station eliminating the need for an onboard computer.
+They only report results for very slow vehicle speeds (10--15~cm/s), and the method cannot extend to higher speeds due to communication~delays.